ThomasMeli/Interpretable_ML_Resources/README.md

 This repository is devoted to curating and organizing resources used to increase the ability of humans to understand and explain models.

-It prioritizes quality over quantity, and thus doesn't try to be exhaustive.
-For exhaustive aggregations, see the resources at the bottom of this page.
+It prioritizes quality over quantity, limiting each subsection to the top 5-10 links we've found so far.
+It thus doesn't try to be exhaustive.
+For exhaustive aggregations, see the resources at the bottom of this page and the "overflow.md" file.

 # General XAI Packages